Merger Of SET Maidstone & SET Causton Schools

 Under the current arrangements, SET Maidstone and SET Causton are operated by the same Trust (alongside three other schools) and overseen by a Board of Trustees.
 Our local governance arrangements for the two schools are already secured through a shared ‘Local Advisory Board.
 This Board currently has representatives from the parent, staff and local community on it.

-As these shared arrangements are already in place, we wouldn’t propose to change the existing arrangements and would want to keep our local representation in place.
+As these shared arrangements are already in place, we aren’t proposing to change the existing arrangements and would want to keep our local representation in place.

-The merged school would have a new name and we are inviting suggestions for a new name through the consultation.
+The merged school will have a new name and we are inviting suggestions for a new name through the consultation.
 There is a specific question on this in the online survey.

 On a day to day basis, the pupils and teaching staff would probably see little change, apart from the fact that more pupils would be based on the SET Causton school site and it would be a larger site.